-- 1. All Senior Employees shown in the tables above are members of the Local Government Pension Scheme (LGPS) except Fiona McOmish who is on secondment from Scottish Fire and Rescue. - 2.
+- 1. All Senior Employees employed by Clackmannanshire Council shown in the tables above are members of the Local Government Pension Scheme (LGPS). - 2.
 Where employees have joined the Council and transferred previous employment pension benefits into the Falkirk Pension Fund, the pension figures shown relate to the benefits that the person has accrued as consequence of their total local government service and not just their current employment.